tstack/lnav/src/internals/cmd-ref.rst

 :clear-comment
 ^^^^^^^^^^^^^^

-  Clear the comment attached to the top log line
+  Clear the comment attached to the focused log line

   **See Also**
     :ref:`annotate`, :ref:`comment`, :ref:`tag`